rstammdev/qtxt/README.md

   A modal dialog for asking the user a question and receiving an answer.

 - [**QxDialogHeaderBox**](qxdialogheaderbox/README.md)
-  A dialog header with an icon, title, subtitle, and description.
+  A widget that presents an icon, title, subtitle, and description.

 Copyright &copy; 2025 [Ralf Stamm](https://rstammdev.github.io "Visit organization's homepage").